ArthurKeen/scalable-multi-tenant-temporal-graph-reference-implementation/docs/PRD.md

-# Product Requirements Document: Multi-Tenant Scale-Out Demo
+# Product Requirements Document: Scalable Multi-Tenant Temporal Graph Reference Implementation

 ## 1. Overview

-This document outlines the requirements for developing a demonstration of ArangoDB's capabilities for multi-tenant graph scale-out and temporal data management.
-The demo will use the existing Network Asset Management data generation repository to showcase how a system can be designed to handle disjoint data sets (one per tenant), scale horizontally on demand, and automatically manage the lifecycle of temporal data using Time-to-Live (TTL) indexes.
+This document outlines the requirements for a comprehensive reference implementation showcasing ArangoDB's capabilities for scalable multi-tenant temporal graph architectures.
+The reference implementation provides production-ready patterns for tenant isolation, horizontal scale-out, and temporal data lifecycle management, using network asset management as a concrete demonstration domain.

 This refactoring of the network asset management demo will support multi-tenant architecture using ArangoDB disjoint smartgraphs, with each tenant having a completely isolated smartgraph containing their network assets, devices, locations, and relationships.